 Port management information shall be transferred between the SMF and UPF in a Port Management Information Container (PMIC).
 If the NW-TT supports several ports, and port management information needs to be sent for several ports, a separate PMIC shall be used for each port.

 Bridge management information shall be transferred between the SMF and UPF in a Bridge Management Information Container (BMIC).

-A BMIC not related to a single DS-TT neighbour discovery may be deliverered using PFCP session related procedures of any PFCP session associated with the 5GS TSN bridge.
-A BMIC related to a single DS-TT port shall be transferred using PFCP session related procedures of the DS-TT port related PFCP session.
+The SMF and UPF may send a PMIC or a BMIC using PFCP session related procedures of any PFCP session associated with the 5GS TSN bridge.

 The SMF may provide NW-TT related BMIC and/or PMIC(s) to the UPF by sending a PFCP Session Modification Request to the UPF including the TSC Management Information IE.